TrixiS/aiogram3-form/README.md

     # you can do anything you want in here

     # .answer() method of a form object is not the only way to reply
-    # use can also use bot.send_message with form.chat_id for example
+    # you can also use bot.send_message with form.chat_id for example
     await form.answer(f"{form.first_name} {form.second_name} of age {form.age}")